 - Weak solder joints

-- Resistance from piping jarring against other components
+- Resistance from piping jarring against an object

 - Ruptured valves

-How long your system has been installed and the spot of the leak play a part in whether you should repair or replace your AC system.
+How long your system has been installed and the area of the leak play a part in whether you should repair or replace your AC system.

-Filthy evaporator coil—Throughout the seasons, the evaporator coil attracts dirt and causes troubles resembling a clogged filter.
-You’ll gradually get lower airflow until your system freezes or halts cooling.
-You’ll need to get in touch with Peitz Service Experts to take care of the problem.
+Filthy evaporator coil—Throughout the seasons, the evaporator coil gets dirty and causes troubles resembling a clogged filter.
+You’ll gradually receive lower airflow until your system freezes or halts cooling.
+You’ll need to call Peitz Service Experts to repair the problem.

 Broken blower motor or relay—A blower motor going at the wrong speed or not running at all can create freezing.
-It may also be intermittent, running at full speed and slowing down after it heats up.
-Or a relay could make it start one time and not the following time.
+It may also be intermittent, going at full speed and slowing down after it heats up.
+Or a relay may force it to start one time and not the following time.
 In either case, you will need to contact Peitz Service Experts to correct the trouble.

-Requesting yearly AC maintenance or heat pump maintenance may help you bypass this issue.
-Our technicians will fully check and clean your unit, which typically allows us to locate small troubles before they become major issues.
+Booking yearly AC maintenance or heat pump maintenance can help you bypass this malfunction.
+Our pros will fully examine and clean your unit, which typically allows us to locate small problems before they become huge issues.